 “In order to avoid trouble regarding the disclosure of information, TEPCO placed restrictions on workers regarding their ability to leave the plant,” explains journalist Tetsuya Shibui.
 “As a result, the town got real quiet.”

-Originally, Onahama is known for its fishing industry.
+Onahama has been known for its fishing industry.
 But the negative rumors regarding radiation exposure to agriculture products and seafood from the area caused many local residents, who were Onahama’s core group of customers, to relocate.

 “Workers employed for the reconstruction efforts helped,” says Yamaguchi.
 “They were much more professional (compared to TEPCO’s employees), but they would only come once every one or two months.
 So overall the number of customers slumped.”